charm-13/petcafe/docs/peer_review_response.md

 <br>Not true, quantity is updated on each call to accurately reflect how much the user has

 4. _Although this might just be a personal preference, you could make it more explicit that if the creature liked the treat it was just fed when you call POST /users/{user_id}/creatures/{creature_id}/feed/{treat_id}.
 You could return a message with a response from the creature.
 For example, if the creature hated the you could return a message like "{creature_name} tossed the {treat_name} aside" or if they where feed their favorite treat "{creature_name} devoured the {treat_name}"_
-<br>We will have a message in the response body for this
+<br>We now have a message in the response body to indicate this

 5. _play_with_creature() doesn't check if the user enters an invalid user_id or creature_id and returns and Internal Server Error if either of these values aren't in the table in this query_